veegee/guv/docs/source/howitworks.rst

 code will block for I/O.

-For examples of support modules for common libraries, see the support modules provided in the :pkg:`guv.support` package.
+For examples of support modules for common libraries, see the support modules provided in the :mod:`guv.support` package.

 .. _greenlets: https://greenlet.readthedocs.org/en/latest/